g3bk47/CanteraCompilerPerformance/README.md

 ## Introduction

-As discussed recently here https://github.com/Cantera/cantera/issues/1155, Cantera cannot be used when compiled with `fast-math` compiler optimizations.
+As discussed recently here https://github.com/Cantera/cantera/issues/1155, Cantera cannot be used when compiled with `fast-math` compiler optimizations due to explicit use of NaNs in its internal logic.
 I therefore set up a benchmark to conduct some accuracy and performance measurements of Cantera using different compilers and optimization settings.

 ## Setup

-I am running my tests on `Red Hat Enterprise Linux 8.2` with `Cantera 2.6.0a3` (80c1e568f91bb0fd5be36f18052050d3d0f6fdc6) from Dec.
-17, 2021.
+I am running my tests on `Red Hat Enterprise Linux 8.2` with `Cantera 2.6.0a3` (80c1e568f91bb0fd5be36f18052050d3d0f6fdc6 from Dec.
+17, 2021).
 The machine consists of a two-socket system with 2x Intel(R) Xeon(R) Platinum 8368 CPUs @ 2.40GHz.

 In the benchmark, I included the following compilers: